19 Timelines, Iterations, and Milestones

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

 Now that we’ve finally developed a set of requirements that formally define the problem we are trying to solve, we can begin building our plan to turn it into a reality.
-This includes developing a formal production timeline that is composed of iterations and milestones.
+This includes developing a formal production timeline composed of iterations and milestones.

 Since we spent so much time developing our requirements in the previous chapter, it should come as no surprise that a requirement is one thing that the system does.
 However, the terms iterations, milestones, and timelines might be new.